zanbei/AgentX/cdk/README.md

 * `cdk deploy` - Deploy this stack to your default AWS account/region
 * `cdk diff` - Compare deployed stack with current state
 * `cdk synth` - Emit the synthesized CloudFormation template

-## Security Considerations

-- The CDK stack creates security groups that allow traffic between services.
-- For production, you should review and tighten security settings.
-- Consider using AWS Secrets Manager for sensitive environment variables.

-## Cost Optimization

-- The stack uses Fargate for simplicity, but you could use EC2 instances for cost savings.
-- Consider adjusting the desired count of services based on your traffic needs.
-- NAT Gateways incur costs; consider using VPC endpoints for AWS services.

 ## VPC Configuration